 - District Attorney of the 18th Judicial District in Colorado

-- Pro to the question "Should the Death Penalty Be Allowed?"
+- Pro to the question "Should the Death Penalty Be Legal?"

 “There are good reasons to maintain capital punishment in our state…

 The paramount goal of sentencing is the imposition of justice.
 Sometimes, justice is dismissing a charge, granting a plea bargain, expunging a past conviction, seeking a prison sentence, or — in a very few cases, for the worst of the worst murderers — sometimes, justice is death…